 A homeowner can give a code to a caregiver and deactivate it when the caregiver no longer needs access to the home.
 This can also reduce the amount of times a person with a disability needs to answer the door when in-home services are frequent.

-For a person with a disability or illness like epilepsy, this added support can be vital in an emergency when they may not otherwise be able to call for help.
+For a person with a disability or illness like epilepsy, purchasing a medical alert system can be vital in an emergency when they may not otherwise be able to call for help.
 Again, not all home tech companies provide this benefit.
-But for a person with a disability that increases their potential need for emergency help, it is a feature that should be sought after.
+But for a person with a disability that increases their potential need for emergency help, a medical alert feature should be sought after.

 Natural Disaster Alerts